boings/crypto_tui_ticker/README.md

 License

-Crypto TUI is licensed under the MIT License.
+Crypto TUI Ticker is licensed under the MIT License.
 See LICENSE for more details.

 Acknowledgements